syncfusion-content/blazor-docs/blazor/datagrid/row.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/rDhpiDUZpjrcFKJP?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-> The `EnableHover` property applies to the entire grid, not individual rows or columns.
+> The enableHover property applies to the entire grid, not individual rows or columns.

 ## Row pinning (Frozen)

 The Syncfusion Blazor DataGrid allows you to freeze rows to keep them visible while scrolling vertically through large datasets.
 This feature enhances the experience by maintaining important information within view at all times.

-In the following example, the [FrozenRows](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_FrozenRows) property is set to 2.
+In the following example, the [FrozenRows](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_FrozenRows) property is set to **2**.
 This configuration freezes the top two rows of the grid, and they will remain fixed in their positions while the rest of the grid can be scrolled vertically.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}